riegllms/ros-riegl-vz/riegl_vz/README.md

 string message # informational, e.g. for error messages
 ```
 See PoseStamped definition: [geometry_msgs/PoseStamped](https://github.com/ros2/common_interfaces/blob/master/geometry_msgs/msg/PoseStamped.msg)
-The 'frame_id' in the header has to be either 'RIEGL_PRCS' or 'RIEGL_VOCS'.
+The 'frame_id' in the pose.header has to be either 'RIEGL_PRCS' or 'RIEGL_VOCS'.

 ## 3. Nodes